 The Toddler Stage

 Once children reach the age of two, they require fewer checkups.
 An annual visit is still needed and the exams will include everything that was done during the first couple of years, as well as the addition of checking eyesight, potentially suggesting bloodwork for lead levels and discussing proper nutrition.
-A skilled pediatrician from practices like Indian Crest Pediatrics will also be concerned with language skills, potty training and many other issues that help to gauge how they are growing and developing.
+Skilled pediatricians from practices like Indian Crest Pediatrics will also be concerned with language skills, potty training and many other issues that help to gauge how they are growing and developing.

 For Older Children